 What Is An Exempt Well?

-An exempt well is a well that is used solely for domestic, livestock or poultry; or a well that is not capable of producing more than 25 gallons per minute.
+An exempt well is a well that is not capable of producing more than 17.36 gallons per minute.
+An exempt well is exempt from permitting and is not required to have a Historic Use Permit or Production Permit to withdraw water from an aquifer within the District.
 If you are unsure whether your well is exempt, please contact the District staff, we can assist.

 What Is A Non-Exempt Well?

-A non-exempt well is a well used for any purpose other than domestic, livestock or poultry; and is capable of producing more than 25 gallons per minute.
+A non-exempt well is a well capable of producing more than 17.36 gallons per minute.

 If My Well Is Non-Exempt, What Type Of Meter Do I Need To Install?

 A mechanically driven, magnetic, or ultrasonic totalizing water meter is the only type of meter that may be installed on a well registered with the District unless an approval for another type of reliable meter or alternative measuring method is applied for and granted by the District.
 The totalizer must not be resettable by the registrant and must be capable of a maximum reading greater than the maximum expected annual pumpage.
 Battery operated registers must have a minimum five-year life expectancy and must be permanently hermetically sealed.
 Battery operated registers must visibly display the expiration date of the battery.
 All meters must meet the requirements for registration accuracy set forth in the American Water Works Association standards for cold-water meters.
 New meters must be able to measure instantaneous flow rate of the groundwater produced from the well.

 Are Agriculture Wells Exempt?

 Agricultural wells must be metered and the groundwater usage must be reported to the District monthly.
 However, agricultural wells are charged reduced production fee of $1 per acre foot.

 Do I Have To Pay For The Groundwater I Pump?